wcardoen/rproj/mantismod/README.md

 ## Original code

-The original code was downloaded from (Carson Dudley's Github)[https://github.com/carsondudley1/Mantis]
+The original code was downloaded from [Carson Dudley's Github](https://github.com/carsondudley1/Mantis)

 ## Modifications

 The original code only supported CPUs.
-It now supports GPUs through Torch.
+The modified version now supports GPUs through Torch.<br>
 Several versions of Torch are supported:
 * `cpu`
 * `cu121`